georgiKonstantinov/my-eosio-web-ide/README.md

-# This reposiotry contains source code of EOS Software Lyfecycle Manager and development environment based on EOSIO Web IDE.
+# This reposiotry contains source code of EOS Software Lyfecycle Manager and development environment based on EOSIO Web IDE
-Below you can find instructions to run your own copy of the environment
+Below you can find instructions to run your own copy of the environment.

 # EOSIO Quickstart Web IDE for decentralized applications ![EOSIO Alpha](https://img.shields.io/badge/EOSIO-Alpha-blue.svg)